flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch02-GettingStarted.md

 Common to all the ways of setting up Flowable is the core engine, which can be seen as a collection of services that expose APIs to manage and execute business processes.
 The various tutorials below start by introducing how to set up and use this core engine.
 The sections afterwards build upon the knowledge acquired in the previous sections.

--   The [first section](#getting.started.command.line) shows how to run Flowable in the simplest way possible: a regular Java main using only Java SE.
+-   The [first section](building-a-command-line-application) shows how to run Flowable in the simplest way possible: a regular Java main using only Java SE.
 Many core concepts and APIs will be explained here.

--   The [section on the Flowable REST API](#getting.started.rest) shows how to run and use the same API through REST.
+-   The [section on the Flowable REST API](getting-started-with-the-flowable-rest-api) shows how to run and use the same API through REST.

--   The [section on the Flowable App](#getting.started.flowable.app), will guide you through the basics of using the out-of-the-box example Flowable user interfaces.
+-   The [section on the Flowable App](ch14-Applications.md#flowable-ui-applications-configurations), will guide you through the basics of using the out-of-the-box example Flowable user interfaces.yyy

 ## Flowable and Activiti